 Entrance Scholarship benefits

 All Entrance Scholarship awardees entering university in September are guaranteed their first or second choice of residence building, provided they apply by the residence application deadline.
 Should one of the smaller residence buildings fill up before all scholarship winners are placed in their first choice, scholarship awardees will be guaranteed their second choice of residence building.
-For more information, please refer to the McGill Housing website.
+For more information, please refer to McGill Housing.

 If applicants are awarded an entrance scholarship and still require funding for their studies at McGill, they should consider the entrance scholarship as one part of a potentially larger financial assistance package that may include: